Gigaspaces/docker/xap-enterprise/README.md

 # Running a Production Cluster on Multiple Hosts

-By default, docker containers run in an isolated network,using port mapping to communicate with external services and clients.
-While this has advantages, it reduces performance as it incurs an additional network hop.
-As per Docker documentation, to get optimal performance it's recommended to use the `--net=host` option, which uses the host network.
-This means you cannot run more than one container per host, but for production environments this is not a limitation, as there's no need to run more than one container.
+By default, Docker containers run in an isolated network, using port mapping to communicate with external services and clients.
+While this has advantages, it reduces performance because it requires an additional network hop.
+As per Docker documentation, to get optimal performance it is recommended to use the `--net=host` option, which uses the host network.
+This means you can't run more than one container per host, but for production environments this isn't a limitation, because there's no need to run more than one container.

 For this scenario, let's assume there are 5 hosts named `test1`..`test5`, similar to the previous example.
 On each host, run the following:
 ```